 Day 13: Transfer to Kidepo Valley National Park

-Day 14: Morning Game Drive & Afternoon Karamojong Community Tour
+Day 14: Kidepo N/Park: Game Drive & Karamojong Community visit in the afternoon.

 Day 15: Transfer to Mount Elgon National Park

-After breakfast, you will be transferred to mt.
+Have breakfast, and thereafter transfer southwards to Mt.
 Elgon in the eastern part of Uganda and the journey will take between 5-6 hours.
 You will check in your hotel, have lunch and relax.

 Day 16: Nature Walk & Sipi Falls Visit